 - The Promise, the Peril, and the Limitations of Artificial Intelligence

 - Human Cognitive Limitations & Biases in Reasoning

-- Background: A Conceptual Map of Analytic Modeling and Reasoning
+- Dimensions of Reasoning: A Conceptual Map of Analytic Modeling and Reasoning

 - Inference Type: Probabilistic vs. Deterministic